Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 As recently introduced in the LightGBM implementation, we also consider the case of refitting the leaf responses $w_l$.
 After fitting the weak learner $f_k$ using one of the approximated previously introduced losses, we replace $w_l$ with the exact minimizers of \eqref{eq:quantile_loss}, given the identified tree regions.
-That is, for each $\tau_i$:
+That is, for each $\tau_i$: \begin{linenomath*} \end{linenomath*} where $\epsilon_{k,l,\tau_i}$ is the error at iteration $k$ for the current leaf and quantile $\tau_i$, while $\hat{F}_{Y\vert x_l}^{-1}$ is the inverse of the empirical conditional cdf of the current leaf.